ChristopherA/intro-mac-command-line/part2-prepare.md

 Installing the Atom Text Editor
 -------------------------------

-Next we are going to install the Atom text editor.
+Next we are going to use `brew cask` to install the Atom text editor.
 There are many powerful command line text editors out there (and a constant battle between fans of emacs vs those for vim), but learning them is outside the scope of this tutorial.
-In the meantime there is a very powerful, free and open source text editor optimized for command line and web developers called Atom.
+In the meantime there is a very powerful, free and open source GUI text editor optimized for command line and web developers called Atom.
 One of its best features is its integration with Git.

 We will install it with `brew cask`